 Commissioned Pastor – An elder who is trained, commissioned for pastoral ministry, and supervised by the classis for a specific ministry within that classis.
 For additional information see Appendix B.

 Consistory – The governing body of a congregation composed of the installed Ministers of Word and Sacrament, the elders and deacons currently installed in office and, if applicable, commissioned pastors authorized by the classis.
 The consistory combines the ministerial functions and governmental powers of the offices of the minister, elder and deacon.
 Unless all three offices are present, the consistory is not officially constituted.
-For additional information see Appendix C.
+For additional information, see Appendix C.

 Conventional churches – For the purpose of these guidelines, conventional churches are those churches which intend to hire either full-time or part-time pastoral leadership.